 Help in the house

 I can teach you how to milk goats, do basic animal care, and cheesemaking.
-I can show you egg based meals and yummy, eggy desserts.
+I can show you egg based meals and yummy, eggy desserts (like flan!).
 I can help with English learning (any level if you speak Spanish, as I can get by in that , or if you know enough English to get by on a basic level it wouldn't matter the primary language).
 I can bring you to capoeira class, even though culturally it is Brazilian.
-At the coop, I go to a Spanish-language discussion group, and the co-op also has discussion groups in French and Italian.
+At the co-op, I go to a Spanish-language discussion group, and the co-op also has discussion groups in French and Italian.
+If you play music there are lots of musical instruments here, and there are several contra dances in the area.

-There is a mobile home that we lived in while building our house, and while it is somewhat rough (I'm trying to keep it from falling apart and could use help with that), the available bedroom is simple but comfortable, with a really nice queen bed, so it's best for a couple.
-There is a washing machine that is the one that I use (so shared) and I use the kitchen occasionally for the oven and fridge, but would be a semi-private space.
-If a group of friends wants to stay, there is also a couch and a fold-out queen size couch bed, but this could be challenging long term unless you are _really_ good friends!
+There is a mobile home that we lived in while building our house.
+The available private bedroom is simple but comfortable, with a really nice queen bed, and there is a largely private bathroom next to the bedroom but not directly connected.
+There is a washing machine that is the one that I use (shared) and I use the kitchen occasionally for the oven and fridge, but it is mostly a private space.
+If a group of friends wants to stay, there is also a couch in the living room and a fold-out queen size couch bed in the other bedroom (the bed here is less comfortable, but the bathroom is directly attached to the bedroom).
+I am also happy to accommodate tenters or RVers.
 There is limited fridge space as we have lots of eggs (which I imagine you will want to help eat!) and farmers cheese in the freezer.
-Food is basically vegetarian, but not vegan due to quantity of eggs and milk (although not a deal breaker if you do a lot of cooking - rice and beans are a good base for a meal!).
-I tend to be a coffee-for-breakfast type, but there are plenty of eggs, and I can get cereal/oats/whatever if you are so inclined.
+Food is basically vegetarian and organic, but not vegan due to quantity of eggs and milk (although not a deal breaker if you do a lot of cooking - rice and beans are a good base for a meal!).
+I tend to be a coffee-for-breakfast type (I love good coffee!), but there are plenty of eggs, and I can get cereal/oats/whatever if you are so inclined.
+Plenty of local, organic flour if you like baking, including gluten-free as I need to be.
 Dinner is the more creative cooking time for me, and am happy to cook together/share cooking ideas, and have fun with it.
+I can accommodate families with well behaved kids old enough to not need toddler-proofing.

 Limited internet access